-Passenger cars which have been assaulted by much larger semis or other commercial vehicles usually get demolished beyond repair.
+Passenger cars that have been assaulted by much larger semis or other commercial vehicles usually get demolished beyond repair.
 The passengers inside, too, find themselves either badly injured or deceased before medical attention is rendered.
 California is an unfortunate breeding ground for truck-versus-car accidents, most happening because either truck drivers are overtired, or undertrained.

 Because so many United States imports and exports leave from, and enter, Los Angeles’ port daily, the number of truck drivers picking up 48’, 53’ or tandem trailers grows every year.
-With such an incredible volume of trucking companies sending their CDL drivers to pickup these containers, accidents are bound to happen.
+With such an incredible volume of trucking companies sending their CDL drivers to pick up these containers, accidents are bound to happen.
 When they do, the ramifications are far more devastating than when regular sedans and pickup trucks collide.

 Federal laws stipulate drivers must have 10 hours of downtime for every 11 hours of service.
-They further cap weekly limits at 60 hours, or 70 hours over 8 consecutive days.
-Trucking companies with remote access to driver computers can check logs and mileage, some being able to remotely shutdown trucks to assure federal laws are followed.
+They further cap weekly limits at 60 hours or 70 hours over 8 consecutive days.
+Trucking companies with remote access to driver computers can check logs and mileage, some being able to remotely shut down trucks to assure federal laws are followed.
 Does this always happen?
-No. Because fewer hours means fewer runs, and lessened revenues.
+No. Because fewer hours means fewer runs and lessened revenues.

 Fighting trucking companies with little regard for accident victims isn’t for the weak or inexperienced.
 I’ve been a San Bernardino truck accident attorney long enough to discern facts from ‘insurer fiction’ quite accurately.
 I, quite frankly, exercise little remorse for the companies who are treating you, the victim or survivor, as anything less than human.
 They want hardball, Howard has an ingenious solution for that: bring your case into court, where juries will see your condition and fault, and award victims and survivors something that could demolish a company’s bottom line.